 - Transfer the dough into a suitable sized container.
-One with the capcity for the amount of dough plus room to grow by 1 1/2 to 2 times.
-Cover the container to protect from drying out. - Keep in a warm place.
-Any location that is 70-85 degrees is perfect. - 30 minutes into the bulk phase, give the dough a fold.
-Gently loosen the dough from the sides of the container using a moistened bowl scraper or moistened hands.
+One with the capacity for the amount of dough plus room to grow by 1 1/2 to 2 times.
+Cover the container to protect from drying out.
+Keep in a warm place.
+Any location that is 72-78 dF is perfect. - Dough that is fermenting at cooler temperatures will take longer. - 30 minutes into the bulk phase, give the dough a fold: Gently loosen the dough from the sides of the container using a moistened bowl scraper or moistened hands.
 Now complete the following motion four times: again use two wet hands if the dough is sticky.
 Beginning with the side farthest from you, lift it up and over to the side nearest your body.
 Rotate your container 180°, wet your hands again if necessary, and repeat the same stretch and fold.
 Now, rotate the container a quarter turn.
 Again, lift the side of the dough farthest from you up and over to the side of the container nearest your body.
 Rotate the bowl 180° and perform the same fold one final time.
 I like to finish by gently lifting the dough from the center allowing the ends to fold under, and tidying up the middle of the dough in the process.